Dispersion Relations in Two- and Three-Dimensional Quantum Systems: Conclusion

 \section{Conclusion}

 We have introduced an efficient tensor-network framework for extracting momentum-resolved dispersion relations from imaginary-time evolution within the iPEPS ansatz.
 Demonstrated on the transverse-field Ising model as a benchmark system, our approach successfully captures dispersion relations across both paramagnetic and ferromagnetic phases in two and three dimensions.
-The results agree closely with series expansions, validating the accuracy of the approach.
-Notably, to the best of our knowledge, this work presents the first demonstration of dispersion relation calculations for 3D quantum lattice models, opening new avenues for studying higher-dimensional quantum systems.
-The method remains accurate with modest bond dimensions and performs consistently with both Trotter and MPO evolution schemes across a wide range of coupling parameters.
+The results agree closely with the series expansions, validating the accuracy of the approach.
+Notably, to the best of our knowledge, this work presents the first demonstration of dispersion relation calculations for 3D quantum lattice models within the tensor-network computational approaches, thus opens new avenues for studying higher-dimensional quantum systems.
+The method remains accurate with modest bond dimensions and performs consistently with both Trotter and MPO evolution schemes across a wide range of coupling parameters, allowing all the simulations to be carried out on standard laptop-class hardware, without requiring access to high-performance computing resources.

-The generality of the approach makes it broadly applicable to a wide class of lattice Hamiltonians, opening the door to systematic exploration of dynamical properties, transport phenomena, and critical behavior in strongly correlated quantum matter.
+The generality of the approach makes it broadly applicable to a wide class of lattice Hamiltonians, opening the door to systematic exploration of dynamical properties, transport phenomena in gapped strongly correlated quantum systems, as well as qualitative probes of spectral evolution near phase transitions.
 Our results have immediate implications for quantum simulation platforms, where understanding momentum-resolved excitation spectra is crucial for characterizing quantum phases and designing optimal protocols.
 The approach also provides new theoretical tools for photonic material engineering and quantum information applications, where dispersion properties directly impact transport phenomena and device performance.
 This work establishes a practical pathway for accessing the rich physics of momentum-dependent excitations in strongly correlated systems beyond the reach of conventional methods.

 \acknowledgments